AMWA BCP-008-02: NMOS Sender Status

 The autoResetErrorCounters

-property allows clients to configure if the error counters automatically reset with each Sender activation (by default devices MUST have this enabled).
+property allows clients to configure if the error counters automatically reset with each Sender activation (by default devices are RECOMMENDED to have this enabled).
 If this is enabled, senders MUST reset all error counters to 0 after each activation.
+Devices MUST allow setting the autoResetErrorCounters

 Devices that do not have the capability to detect transmission errors MUST: